paulonasc7/nestSchedAMdataset/README.md

 ## Results

-### 1. Results from "Improving the Efficiency of Logic-based Benders Decomposition for Production Scheduling Problems"
+### 1. Results from "Optimal Decomposition Approach for Solving Large Nesting and Scheduling Problems of Additive Manufacturing Systems"
 These results are stored in the ```Results``` folder.
 Inside, you will find two subfolders, each containing results for:

 **COPCSP** Algorithm